angelina1099/pollingsystem/README.md

 Hi St Marg's Project Group 2!
 How do we start going about your project for today's lesson?
 You have clone this workspace in your Cloud 9, and Angular, Bootstrap, Jquery and Ui-router have already been installed for you.
 We could use a Semantic-Ui framework to beef up your Polling Site.
-So, what is Semantic-Ui?
-It is a modern front-end development framework, powered by LESS and jQuery.
+<b> So, what is Semantic-Ui?  </b> It is a modern front-end development framework, powered by LESS and jQuery.
 It has a sleek, subtle, and flat design look that provides a lightweight user experience.
 Hence, I think it would match your theme for the Polling Site.

 1) Install 'Semantic-UI' By typing this line into your Terminal: bower install semantic-ui